 Fresh Veggies in a Blanket are filled with hummus, carrots, spinach or lettuce, and colorful peppers wrapped up in a whole wheat tortilla.
 Don’t forget the salsa!

-I can imagine all sorts of variations.
+Your imagination is the only limit to the variations possible with this recipe.
 Wayne says he likes to add sliced olives and cucumber strips.
-I think sprouts of any kind would be good or maybe some avocado.
+I’m thinking avocado would be good.
 Please share if you come up with something fabulous.

 - 1 cup low-fat hummus or bean spread (I used black olive hummus)